Summer Camp Sexual Abuse Cases

 - Creating a system to monitor the behavior of older campers with their younger peers.

-Compassion, Confidentiality, and Care for Victims of Sexual Abuse at Camps
+Compassion and Confidentiality for Victims of Summer Camp Sexual Abuse

 At Berman & Simmons, our experienced sexual abuse attorneys will work with you in a manner that acknowledges the difficulty of discussing your trauma and the courage it takes to do so.
 Our lawyers are committed to maintaining confidentiality, respecting personal boundaries, and standing up against those who abused their power to take advantage of vulnerable children.
 If you suffered sexual abuse while away at camp as a child and are ready to speak with one of our Maine child sexual abuse attorneys and learn more about your rights, please contact us to arrange a free, confidential initial consultation.

-If you’ve been sexually abused at a Campground or Sleepaway Camp and need expert legal counsel, turn to Berman & Simmons.
-Our sexual abuse lawyers will help you get maximum compensation and bring accountability to institutional abuse.
+If your child has been sexually abused at a summer camp or day camp in Maine and you need expert legal counsel, turn to Berman & Simmons.
+Our sexual abuse lawyers will advise you regarding your child’s rights, and help you get maximum compensation so that you can provide your child with the level of care and resources that they require to cope with the trauma of what they have been through.